pplaissy/doc-viewer/README.md

 I'm in the process of coding a user help application and I realize that by purging the aspects specific to my environment there remain some general principles that could serve as a starting point for anyone with a similar need.

 That's the purpose of this little repo.
+Full article on [code crumbs](https://code-crumbs.pplaissy.fr/).

 ## UX